mzuther/StempelWerk/README.md

 List containing Jinja extensions that will be loaded into the Jinja environment.

-### `execute_python_scripts`
+### `custom_modules`

 **Default value: []**

+List with Python modules containing a `CustomCode` class that inherits `CustomCodeTemplate`.

-List containing paths to Python files.
-After creating the Jinja environment and loading Jinja extensions, the scripts in this list will be executed.
+After creating the Jinja environment and loading Jinja extensions, each module will be imported, an instance of `CustomCode` created and its method `update_environment()` called.
+This method must return a Jinja environment.

 Use this feature to add filters to the environment, or perform any other task Python is capable of.